What is Recursion in Data Structure?

 • Performance overhead because of repeated function calls.

-• Risk of stack overflow if recursion depth is too large or not controlled.
+• Risk of stack overflow if the recursion depth is too large or not controlled.

 1. Recursion in Arrays